Cut-Set Bounds on Network Information Flow: Main Results

-The $d$-separation criterion~\cite{Pea88} is a tool to infer certain conditional independence relationships amongst a set of random variables where (some of) their local conditional independence relations are represented by a Bayesian Network (directed acyclic graph).
+{ To understand the new bound, we first begin with a review of some basic graph concepts. } The $d$-separation criterion~\cite{Pea88} is a tool to infer certain conditional independence relationships amongst a set of random variables where (some of) their local conditional independence relations are represented by a Bayesian Network (directed acyclic graph).
 It has also been shown that the $d$-separation criterion is valid for finding certain conditional independence in cyclic functional dependence graphs~\cite{Kra98} (see Definition~\ref{def:d-separation}).
-The \fd-separation criterion~\cite{Kra98} is an extension of $d$-separation finding certain conditional independence relationships in functional dependence graphs.
-In this section, we generalize this result by showing that \fd-separation can be used to find conditional independence relationships for polymatroidal pseudo-variables represented by a functional dependence graph. \begin{definition}[Ancestral graph] For a directed graph $\graph=(\nodes,\edges)$, the ancestral graph with respect to $\A \subseteq \nodes$ of $\graph$, denoted $\graph_{An(\A)}$, consists of nodes $\A \cup \mathrm{An}(\A)$ and edges $e \in \edges$ such that $\head{e},\tail{e} \in \A \cup \mathrm{An}(\A)$. \end{definition}
+The \fd-separation criterion~\cite{Kra98} is an extension of $d$-separation finding certain conditional independence relationships in FDGs.
+In this section, we generalize this result by showing that \fd-separation can be used to find conditional independence relationships for polymatroidal variables represented by an FDG.